 Docking station components Explanation Charging indicator Identifies if the dosimeter is "charging" or "fully charged".
 A red blinking LED indicates the dosimeter is charging.
-A solid green LED equates to a fully charged dosimeter.
-(Note the charging indicator is the first, or top, LED indicator.)
+A solid green LED equates to a fully-charged dosimeter.
 Power indicator An amber LED indicates the docking station is powered on.
 Power connector Attach the power connector cable to the docking station in order to charge the dosimeter(s).
 USB connector Attach the USB connector to communicate with the dosimeter(s).
-Charge Contacts Placing the dosimeter (s) onto the charge contacts allows charging and communication.
+Charge Contacts Placing the dosimeter(s) onto the charge contacts allows charging and communication.